Suicide of Tyler Clementi: Advocacy

 However, journalist Jason St. Amand has noted that "there are surprisingly several gay activists who are skeptical about the case and believe that Ravi is being used as a scapegoat and should receive a lesser sentence."
 William Dobbs has criticized the use of hate crime charges and what he considers to have been a hurried scapegoating of Ravi and Wei.
 Journalist J. Bryan Lowder has similarly criticized hate-crime laws, arguing that Ravi's motives are difficult to know, and that Ravi should not be blamed for attitudes that are "pervasive in our culture".

-Dan Savage, co-founder of the It Gets Better Project, has written that, although he considers Ravi's actions to have been "the last straw" that triggered Clementi's suicide, he notes that Clementi's guest did not die by suicide, and concludes that there must have been additional factors, preceding the webcam incidents, contributing to the suicide.
-Savage says that he deplores the "mob mentality" that focuses on "a couple of stupid teenagers who should've known better but didn't."
-He argues that attention should also be directed toward the "adults and institutions" in society who "perpetuate anti-gay prejudice", and he concludes that to "pin all the blame" on Ravi and Wei amounts to "a coverup".
+Dan Savage, co-founder of the It Gets Better Project, wrote that, although he considered Ravi's actions to have been "the last straw" that triggered Clementi's suicide, Clementi's guest did not die by suicide, and therefore there must have been additional factors, preceding the webcam incidents, contributing to the suicide.
+Savage said that he deplored the "mob mentality" that focused on "a couple of stupid teenagers who should've known better but didn't."
+He argued that attention should also be directed toward the "adults and institutions" in society who "perpetuate anti-gay prejudice", and he concluded that to "pin all the blame" on Ravi and Wei amounts to "a coverup".
 After Ravi was sentenced, Savage said he had been "express[ing] misgivings about the severity of the sentence that Ravi faced.
 But a 30 day sentence is far, far too lenient—a slap on the wrist."

-Eric Marcus has compared his own father's suicide with Clementi's, and said that it will not be possible to know the real reasons for Clementi's suicide.
+Eric Marcus compared his own father's suicide with Clementi's, and said that it would not be possible to know the real reasons for Clementi's suicide.
 He concluded that "At best, we can say that Ravi's spying and subsequent Twitter messages might have triggered Clementi's suicide, which is different from causing his suicide...
 We've turned Tyler Clementi into a two-dimensional symbol of anti-gay bullying and Dharun Ravi into a scapegoat.
 This is a case that screams out for compassion and understanding."